TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/HowToUpdateDocs.rst

 ====================================

 Sometimes a necessary change applies to several major versions.
-Example: A change in the documentation is necessary in current master (10) and also in 9.5 branch.
+Example: A change in the documentation is necessary in current main (12.0) and also in 11.5 branch.

 If this is the case, it is recommended to:

-*  apply the change to the lower version (9.5 in our example) first, and then create another PR for the higher version making necessary additional changes.
+*  apply the change to the lower version (11.5 in our example) first, and then create another PR for the higher version making necessary additional changes.
 This is the reverse order of what is being used in the Core!
 *  The person merging the commit should take care of merging into other branches as well